 As it stands today, business owners lack access to essential, reliable information about what each performance rights license entails and, as a result, cannot make an informed decision when seeking to license music from any one of the ever-increasing number of music licensing collectives.
-ASCAP and BMI have misled my business, charging arbitrary amounts with no promise that I still have the right license.
+ASCAP and BMI have misled my business charging arbitrary amounts with no promise that I still have the right license.
 Given this long-standing lack of transparency and ASCAP and BMI's reliance on heavy-handed tactics and take-it-or-leave-it demands, many businesses have dropped music altogether.
 Without the consent decrees, many more businesses would discontinue music, resulting in fewer places across our communities for musicians to perform and decreased songwriter compensation.

-In considering the future of the ASCAP and BMI consent decrees, I would like the Justice Department to know that the consent decrees are important because I need a way to attract customers.
+In considering the future of the ASCAP and BMI consent decrees, I would like the Justice Department to know that the consent decrees are important because it would be nice to be able to pay one fee and be allowed to have music, whether live or recorded, available to our clientele..